Jump To the Part You Need

 People often already know their clients, goods, and use in the domestic market; in a foreign market, you may not know any of the variables.
 What you need to understand is you do not understand the market.
 If you penetrate a market with this approach, you will start fast and save a lot of time and energy.

-Select one market and develop it.
+Select one market and develop a product.

 If you want to take on the world, you will lose and will not get anything done.
 Test the region and study what you can about the nation.
-Once you have concentrated on a region, select another nation within that market.
+Once you have concentrated on a region, select another nation within such market.
 Study everything you can about that nation and then start to improve your trade.

 You not only want to establish friendships, but also trust.
 Your agents and your consumers should believe in you and your product.
 You should trust your agents, wholesalers and value chain.
 If you do not believe the other players, then you will allow your emotions to let you make rash, rather than analytical decisions.
 If you need to establish a truly international trade, then you should travel.
 Check out the people who make up your value chain.
 If you don’t, you will end up selecting the incorrect people.